Should you max out your 401(k) at the beginning of the year?

 For example, those making under $49,999 per year are most likely eligible for the Retirement Savings Contributions Credit, which provides a tax credit of up to 50% on 401(k) contributions.
 Not only are those participants reducing their taxable income, but also they’re reducing their tax liability.

-However, even though maximizing your 401(k) early can get you closer to your retirement savings goals, it might actually impede you from earning additional money from employer match.
+Even though maximizing your 401(k) early can get you closer to your retirement savings goals, it might actually impede you from earning additional money from an employer match.

 Employer match can help you save more for retirement